dexie/dexie-website/cloud/docs/best-practices.md

 Dexie's ordinary upgrading framework operates on local data only and before the dexie-cloud-addon has been invoked to setup its required data.

 For these reasons, a Dexie Cloud app need to be written to avoid migrations.
-Should a migration be needed anywat, the recommendation is currently to create a new database and manually migrate the data using [npx dexie-cloud export](/cloud/docs/cli#export), migrate it off-line and then import it to the new database using [npx dexie-cloud import](/cloud/docs/cli#import).
+Should a migration be needed anyway, the recommendation is currently to create a new database and manually migrate the data using [npx dexie-cloud export](/cloud/docs/cli#export), migrate it off-line and then import it to the new database using [npx dexie-cloud import](/cloud/docs/cli#import).

 ### Ad-hoc Migration